-For our blog this week we have a review of the recent Moscow marathon from our expert triathlete from the other side of the globe TC Tanakorn.
+For our blog this week we have the Moscow marathon 2018 Review from our expert triathlete from the other side of the globe TC Tanakorn.
 Check out his other content where he shares his wisdom and experience from a packed year of racing.

 Moscow Marathon 2018 : Amazing day with another sub 4 hour marathon